mezquiven/nanostep/Python/Part 5 - Conventions - Conventions for Naming, Indentation and Coding Style.md

 }
 ```

+Whatever style you choose depends on what is comfortable to you but consistent use of the style you have chosen will make things readable.

 Python uses indentation to know which lines of code are part of a function or not but we can also apply the use of empty lines to make the code readable.

-Fewer lines is needed when we combine calculation together.
+Fewer lines is needed when we combine calculations together.
 ```python
 num1 = 32
 num2 = 85
 print("The value is: ", num1 + num2)
 ```

 More lines is needed if we want to divide larger chunks into smaller chunks but is more readable.
+We might need to use more variables.
 ```python

 num1 = 32